Battle of Resaca: Results

 Sherman hoped to catch up with and crush Johnston's retreating army between the Oostanaula and the Etowah Rivers, a distance of 30 to 40 mi.
 It is the most open country in northern Georgia, because south of the Etowah the terrain becomes forested and mountainous again.
 Sherman sent Garrard's cavalry, followed by Jefferson C. Davis' XIV Corps division, down the west bank of the Oostanaula toward Rome.
 McPherson's two corps crossed at Lay's Ferry to form Sherman' right wing.
-Thomas was ordered to follow the railroad south.
+Thomas' troops were ordered to follow the railroad south.
 At 1 pm on May 16, Howard's corps began crossing the repaired wagon bridge and reached Calhoun that evening.
 Schofield's and Hooker's corps marched east.
 They first crossed the Conasauga and then crossed the Coosawattee River at Field's Mill before turning south to form Sherman's left wing.
 Johnston retreated toward Adairsville, hoping to fight a defensive battle at that location.

 Resaca Battlefield State Historic Site

 The battlefield is preserved as the Resaca Battlefield State Historic Site and is open Fridays and weekends.
 The location is 183 Resaca Lafayette Rd., Resaca, GA 30735.
-The Civil War Trust, a division of the American Battlefield Trust, and its partners have acquired and preserved 1,044 acres of the Resaca battlefield.
+The American Battlefield Trust and its partners have acquired and preserved 1,044 acres of the Resaca battlefield as of mid-2023.
 The Friends of Resaca Battlefield and the Georgia Battlefields Association created a 500-acre battlefield park along Camp Creek.